I need human help to enter verification code (office hours only)

 Gann Academy

-Children grades 1-7 and their families are invited to for an interactive Yom Kippur Service.
-Education Director Earnest Arky Solomon will lead services along with CDT bands, youth tefilah (Jewish prayer) leaders, and songleader Ora Gladstone.
+Families are invited to for an interactive Yom Kippur Service.
+Director of Congregational Learning R' Beck Epstein will lead services along with CDT bands and youth tefilah (Jewish prayer) leaders.
 There will be movement, song, stories, and opportunities to reflect on Yom Kippur themes.
+Childcare will be available after the service and will conclude with kids joining adults in the main service for a story with Rabbi Toba.

 Yom Kippur Teen Program